LogicNovaX/DiscordBot-Xpress/README.md

 1. Clone or download the repository to your local machine
 2. Install the required dependencies by running `npm install` in the project directory
-3. Rename the `config.example.js` file to `config.js` and fill in your bot token and other configuration details or use env like it said
+3. Fill in the `config.js` and enter your bot token and other configuration details or use env like it said
 4. Customize the bot by adding your own commands and events in the respective folders
-5. Run the bot using `node index.js` or `npm start` command
+5. Run the bot using `node index.js` command

 For more detailed instructions and examples, please refer to the [documentation](https://github.com/logicnovax/DiscordBot-Xpress/wiki)